 I’m a walker.
 Walking for me, whether with a destination in mind or just roaming with no aim, is a form of meditation and a way to process every day life’s challenges, and sometimes a way to disconnect completely.
-This is why I try and take at least one walking holiday a year, if possible in the UK, where the landscapes are so varied from county to county, that it always catches me by surprise.
+This is why I try and take at least one walking holiday a year, if possible somewhere in the UK like the South West or the Peak District, where the landscapes are so varied, that it always catches me by surprise.

 I’m also a foodie.
 Trying new local foods is one of the reasons I love travelling.
 Whether it’s internationally or within the UK, I always try the local specialties, which more often than not, will use local produce too, making them really fresh.
 But not only that… food gives you an insight to an area’s culture, character and way of life.